Updated August 22, 2023

 Introduction to Family Tree in Excel

-Making Family trees is great fun during our school days, and it seems to be a popular project too.
-It would be a great idea to present the entire family tree to your relatives and surprise them with the work you deed by digging up the roots of your entire family hierarchy.
-However, though you might be able to dig out the roots, it is equally important to present them in a visually appealing manner.
-If I tell you, Microsoft Excel has all you needed to present your family tree to relatives in a visually pleasing manner?
+Making Family trees is great fun during our school days and a popular project too.
+It would be a great idea to present the entire family tree to your relatives and surprise them with the work you did by digging up the roots of your entire family hierarchy.
+However, though you might be able to dig out the roots, it is equally important to present them visually appealingly.
+If I tell you, Microsoft Excel has all you need to present your family tree to relatives visually pleasingly.
 Don’t get surprised; it is possible.
-Thanks to the rich variety of subjects excel can touch.
-In this article, we will see how a Family Tree can be generated in Excel from scratch and using the inbuilt template provided under Excel.
+Thanks to the rich variety of subjects Excel can touch.
+In this article, we will see how a Family Tree can generate in Excel from scratch using the inbuilt template provided under Excel.

 Examples of Family Tree in Excel

-Let us now begin exploring different ways in which we can sum multiple rows in excel with the help of the following examples.
+Let us now begin exploring different ways to sum multiple rows in Excel with the help of the following examples.

 Example #1 – Creating a Family Tree in Excel from Scratch

 Let’s create a simple family tree in Excel from scratch.
 To do that, follow the steps given below:

-Step 1: Open a new blank excel sheet and click on the Insert tab.
+Step 1: Open a new blank Excel sheet and click the Insert tab.

-Step 2: As soon as you click on the Insert tab present at the topmost ribbon in excel, you will see a range of operations added under it.
+Step 2: As soon as you click on the Insert tab present at the topmost ribbon in Excel, you will see a range of operations added under it.
 Click on the Illustrations option inside.
-This option will allow you to insert Pictures, Shapes, Icons, etc., under your excel file.
-Click on Shapes, and you’ll be able to see the range of different shapes available to add under the excel sheet.
+This option will allow you to insert Pictures, Shapes, Icons, etc., under your Excel file.
+Click on Shapes to see the range of different shapes available to add under the Excel sheet.

-Step 3: Navigate through the shapes available and select any one of them which you feel will be good while representing the family tree.
+Step 3: Navigate through the available shapes and select any that you feel will be good while representing the family tree.
 I will go on with Rectangle: Diagonal Corners Rounded.
-Once you select the shape, draw it under your excel sheet, as shown below.
+Once you select the shape, draw it under your Excel sheet, as shown below.